yuminhhuang/waymo_open_dataset_loader/README.md

 # Pytorch dataset loader of Waymo Open Dataset v2 for LiDAR Segmentation and range image projection
 Convert the `.parquet` files from v2.0.0 dataset into pointclouds and semantic and instance labels for LiDAR scans.
 This will be useful for LiDAR scans visualization, semantic segmentation learning with pytorch framework.
-This tools will create a preprocessed dataset with:
-- training set:
-  - 798 sequences
-  - 158081 pointclouds in `process/training/pointcloud`
-  - 23691 key pointclouds in `process/training/pointcloud_key`
-  - 23691 labels in `process/training/semantic`, `process/training/instance`
-- validation set:
-  - 202 sequences
-  - 39987 pointclouds in `process/validation/pointcloud`
-  - 5976 key pointclouds in `process/validation/pointcloud_key`
-  - 5976 labels in `process/validation/semantic`, `process/validation/instance`
-- testing set:
-  - 16 sequences
-  - 3101 pointclouds in `process/validation/pointcloud`

-The lidar `calibration` for each sequence is generated in `process/[training/validation/testing]/calibration`, which is used during range projection.
-Besides, the corresponing `pose` for each `poinctcloud` is generated in `process/[training/validation/testing]/pose`, which is currently not used in this tool but can be used in odometry or localization tasks.
-If you want to include more information from dataset to facilitate your tasks, add some codes to `preoprocess.py` just like how `pose` does and change `dataset.py` acorrddingly.

-The generated `pointcloud` only use the first return of LiDAR scans, as the second return have points much lesser than the first return.
-For the case you really need the second return you should change the code acorrddingly.

 # Waymo Open Dataset
 [Dataset](https://waymo.com/open/) [Download](https://waymo.com/open/download/) [Documentation](https://github.com/waymo-research/waymo-open-dataset)